 They got all excited and gestured that we should follow them.
 And we did.

-So there we were, being led through Giron with its white washed colonel-style buildings, across a park, to the non-colonial part of the town where these kids apparently live in, and in the meantime the conversations never ceased.
+So there we were, being led through Giron with its white washed colonel-style buildings, across a park, to the non-colonial part of the town where these kids apparently live in.
+In the meantime the conversations never ceased.

 Sometimes multiple threads would be going on.
 I’d be talking to a kid about what her parents do (or trying to), and another one would grab me and start pointing at all the snacks on a stand talking slowly as if to a baby, ‘A-re-pas.
 Con hu-e-vo y queso.
 Eso es em-pa-na-das.’